cicada-lang/inet/docs/articles/programming-with-interaction-nets.md

 by extending it with primitive datatypes like int and float.

 How to design such extension?
-Please see the report of my next paper :)
+Please wait for my next report :)